 You know the time is coming when your homeschooled teen will need a transcript.
 If you’d rather spend time with people than paperwork, Transcripts Made Easy: The Homeschooler’s Guide to High School Paperwork is written for you!
 It’s all you need to know about home school transcripts, high school diplomas, and simple record-keeping — all in one simple, affordable book.
+And now, it has been updated and expanded in a new fourth edition.

 What can Transcripts Made Easy do for you?